 Australian Boulder Opal

 The rare black opal accounts for only 8% of Australian opal.
-Black opal is especially valued because its dark body tone gives the play of color an extra vibrancy not seen in the more common white opals.
+Black opal is especially valued because its dark body tone gives the play of color and extra vibrancy not seen in the more common white opals.

-The remaining 2% of Australian production is the second most prized form of opal, a unique form known as boulder opal.
+The remaining 2% of Australian opal is the second most prized form of opal, a unique form known as boulder opal.
 First discovered in Quilpie, in Western Queensland in about 1870, the boulder opal is found embedded in ironstone boulders.
 The opal usually forms as thin veins within these boulders, and most stones are cut to include some of the host ironstone matrix.
 Boulder opal is sometimes referred to as opal in matrix for this reason.

 Boulder opal is especially attractive because, like the black opal, it has a dark body tone which adds vibrancy to the play of color.
 Boulder opal also has a higher density because of the ironstone content, and can be more durable as well.

 Boulder opal is still fairly new to the market, but has great potential.
-The area which has the potential to yield boulder opal is much larger than the black opal deposits, and a relatively small proportion of this has been explored.
+The area that has the potential to yield boulder opal is much larger than the black opal deposits, and a relatively small proportion of this has been explored.
 The area stretches along a 200 to 300 kilometer area in Western Queensland.

 - First Published: October-20-2009

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.